 Back down at ground level digging up the road is also done a bit differently in Hong Kong, once you look past the traffic cones and pedestrian barriers.

-“We apologise for the inconvenience caused” boards are seen at virtually all holes in the road around Hong Kong, informing anyone passing by what work is being carried out.
-Used by the gas, water and electricity utilities, the Mass Transit Railway, Highways Department and private contractors – the boards also list the start date of the project, the original completion date, and the anticipated completion date.
+“We apologise for the inconvenience caused” boards are seen at virtually all holes in the road around Hong Kong, informing anyone passing by what work is being carried out, the start date of the project, original completion date, and anticipated completion date.

 The reason for these signs is due to the existence of “Excavation Permits” – issued by the government, they are required by anyone who wants to dig up a road.
 So why does the government care about holes in the ground?